ccsunlight/county-committee-app/README.md

 > App for ccsunlight.org

+## To do

+- feat: parser for district part mappings
+- fix: importer not returning CSV validation result message in admin
+- data: Add part to cc lists
+- refactor: to postgres

 ## About

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.